Clayton Haight

 Sep 2022 - Dec 2022

-Tesla's mission is to accelerate the world's transition to sustainable energy.
-While working at Tesla I completed many projects, mostly to do with the Tesla Semi as well as other next gen projects.
+While working at Tesla I worked on almost every vehicle, but mostly focused on the Tesla Semi and Cybertruck.
 My biggest project was redesigning the Tesla Semi differential cover from stamped steel to an aluminum casting to improve sealing, NVH, and corrosion.
-I also performed tolerance stackups on multiple different products to ensure deviations were tolerable, saving $150,000 from being scrapped.
-Worked on multi-sourcing parts for Model 3/Y/S/X from NA suppliers and validating using test plans.
-Finally, my most fun project was prototyping and designing new transmission breather concepts to de-risk oil spillage problems in high lateral G scenarios on next-gen drive units.
+I also designed test fixtures and plans to validate new castings and suppliers, before moving into mass production.
+Finally, I also worked on prototyping and designing new transmission breather concepts to enable higher lateral G scenarios on next-gen drive units.

 Neuralink